 Efo Riro is a mix of pumpkin green leaves, meat, like chicken and offal or smoked fish.
 Efo Riro is a Yoruba delicacy originating from Western Nigeria.
-Vegetables like water leaves or pumpkin leaves are used in preparing the stew, spinach, can also be added to the ingredients.
+Green vegetables like water leaves or pumpkin leaves are used in preparing the stew, spinach, can also be added to the ingredients.

 Suya is a very popular delicacy in Nigeria.
-Conventionally eaten in the evenings, this food is made with fish or meat rubbed in spices and then barbequed on a skewer.
-The spices comprise of ginger, peanuts, pepper, dried onions and various stock flavours.
+Conventionally eaten in the evenings, this snack is made with fish or meat doused with spices and then barbequed on a skewer.
+The spices comprise ginger, peanuts, pepper, dried onions and various stock flavours.

 8. Afang Soup

-The soup uses local Afang leaves and water leaves together with dried fish, meat and snails for seasoning.
-Though, it originated from South-southern Nigeria, Afang soup is now enjoyed across state borders in the country and also in diaspora.
+The soup is made with local Afang leaves and water leaves together with dried fish, meat and snails, as well as seasonings.
+Although it originated from South-southern Nigeria, Afang soup is now enjoyed across state borders in Nigeria and also in the diaspora.
 The meal takes about an hour to prepare, and is often served with Pounded yam, fufu and Garri.

 9. Moi Moi

-Moi Moi is a Nigerian steam bean pudding which has its origin from South West Nigeria.
-It can be made with egg, crayfish, corned beef, onions, or sardine to give it that added taste.
+Moi Moi is a Nigerian steamed beans pudding which has its origin in South West Nigeria.
+It can be made with egg, crayfish, corned beef, onions, and sardine to give it that added taste.
 Moi Moi can be served with other Nigerian dishes or eaten alone as a snack.